Mohamed-abdalazez/Docker/README.md

 <a name="desc3"></a>
 ## The difference between images and containers

-- Check out the figure
+- Check out the figure.

 <img alt="ImagesVScontainers" src="assets/ImagesVScontainers.png" />